contiki-ng/contiki-ng/doc/platforms/srf06-cc26xx.md

 For deployment/production images, it is _strongly_ recommended to:

 * Disable the ROM bootloader by defining `ROM_BOOTLOADER_ENABLE` as 0.
 In doing so, it is impossible to enter bootloader mode unless one first erases the device's flash.
-* Disable the JTAG interface, by defining `CCXXWARE_CONF_JTAG_INTERFACE_ENABLE` as 0.
+* Disable the JTAG interface, by defining `CCFG_CONF_JTAG_INTERFACE_DISABLE` as 1.
 In doing so, the only JTAG operation available will be a device forced mass erase (using SmartRF Flash Programmer or UniFlash).

 Both macros have default values set in `arch/cpu/cc26xx-cc13xx/cc13xx-cc26xx-conf.h`.
 You can change this file, or you can override the defaults in `contiki-conf.h` or `project-conf.h`.